 expects us to make love, but I have the wrong

 body for her green kind, so I coil round

 the Fran and hold her head up; she needs air.

 There, bearable at last, my hard dream ends.

 FORTY YEARS LATER

 - Professor Blok: an early victim of Sheen who finally broke free.
-Deep in a dream of perfection, you can't study what's real; and that turned out to be his deepest desire.
+Deep in a dream of perfection, you can't study what's real; and sound scholarship, not happiness, turned out to be his deepest desire.